janeon/k-clustering_project/README.md

 While iteration count and convergence have not been reached:
     Each point is assigned to its closest centroid
     For each cluster
-        Average coordinate all points in cluster is calculated and assigned to be the new centroid of this cluster If coordinates of centroids have not changed or if the iteration limit has been reached, the loop terminates Otherwise continue reclustering
+        Average coordinate of all points in cluster is calculated and assigned to be the new centroid of this cluster If coordinates of centroids have not changed or if the iteration limit has been reached, the loop terminates Otherwise continue reclustering